feldoh/Grignr-Happens-By/README.md

 * Mr Samuel Streamer for the inspiration.
 * Jim Theis for creating the original Grignr.
 * Marnador for the [RimWorld font](https://rimworldbase.com/rimworld-logo-fan-made-font/).
+* Teslov for creating the standalone art for Grignr's iconic hat.